fredericfrances/frame-cycle/README.md

 # frame-cycle

-Cycle frame position, keep focuse on position occupied by original top frame.
+Cycle frame position, keep focus on position occupied by original top frame.

 Known issue: when cycling to fast, focus moves to another frame.